Allocation of capital gains and losses produced in 2022

 Once the common phase of the bankruptcy process is over, when the resolution that accepts the withdrawal or resignation of all recognized creditors is final.

-That the period of one year expires from the beginning of the judicial procedure other than bankruptcy proceedings that has as its objective the execution of the credit without it having been satisfied.
+That the period of one year expires from the beginning of the judicial procedure other than bankruptcy proceedings that has as its object the execution of the credit without it having been satisfied.

 When the credit was collected after the calculation of the capital loss, a capital gain will be allocated for the amount collected in the tax period in which said collection occurs.